The Finnish gaming market is opening to competition – here’s what we now know about the gambling reform

 The new bill would allow licenced companies to use several marketing channels:

-• The company’s own websites and social media accounts
+- The company’s own websites and social media accounts

-• Linear TV and radio
+- Linear TV and radio

-• Print media and the corresponding digital media
+- Print media and digital media

-• Advertising in physical gaming facilities (where the advertised games are available)
+- Advertising in physical gaming facilities (where the advertised games are available)

 Will the new legislation allow bonuses?

-• an item not related to gaming such a ticket to an event, a product or a service for free or at a discounted price
+- an item not related to gaming such a ticket to an event, a product or a service for free or at a discounted price

-• a moderate deposit that can’t be directly withdrawn and is not related to the amount of money or time spent on gaming.
+- a moderate deposit that can’t be directly withdrawn and is not related to the amount of money or time spent on gaming.

-The rules on bonuses would need to be communicated to the customers in a clear and transparent way.
+The rules on bonuses need to be communicated to the customers in a clear and transparent way.
 The bonus system should not jeopardise the objective to protect players from gambling harm.

 Why is the Finnish gambling legislation changing?